kunukn/react-collapse/README.md

 IE11 + Modern browsers

-# Support React versions
+# Supported React versions

 React version 16.3+

 # Used React life-cycles

-- render // use the style states to invoke CSS transition
+- render // uses the style states to invoke CSS transition
 - componentDidMount // initial expanded or collapsed state
 - getDerivedStateFromProps // detect if isOpen props has changed and apply a new collapse state
-- componentDidUpdate // update style state from the four possible collapse states
+- componentDidUpdate // update style states from the four possible collapse states

 # Design goals